Kishore6753/daily-notes-organizer-13518/task_backend/README.md

 - Dev: `npm run dev` (nodemon)
 - Prod: `npm start`

+On startup, the backend:
+- Validates DB env vars,
+- Connects to MySQL,
+- Ensures the schema exists (creates users, tags, notes, note_tags if missing),
+- Seeds one demo user if no users exist (so you can POST /notes without creating a user first).

+You can verify DB connectivity via:
+- GET `/db/health` -> 200 OK when DB is reachable

 The server binds to `HOST` and `PORT` and listens over HTTP at `http://HOST:PORT`.

 Important: In the cloud environment, public access is via HTTPS with TLS terminated by the platform’s proxy.
 This means: